 should you jump on a supple tire bandwagon?

 One of the most recurring topics in the world of comfort is tire suppleness.
 You can read opinions like this tire is harsh and that tire is very comfortable.
-So naturally I wanted to find out if this subjective opinions are correct or not.
-To do so I bought a pair of Soma Cazadero 42mm tires which are known as one of the most supple tire on the market.
+So naturally, I wanted to find out if these subjective opinions are correct or not.
+To do so I bought a pair of Soma Cazadero 42mm tires which are known as one of the most supple tires on the market.

-Soma Cazadero in 42mm variant is not officially tubeless ready and with my narrow Alex ATD470 rims it shows.
+Soma Cazadero in 42mm variant is not officially tubeless-ready and with my narrow Alex ATD470 rims it shows.
 Mounting tubeless required removing the inner valve completely to push the air effectively so the tire will expand properly.
 Then I needed a lot more sealant (actually a mix of Slime and NoStans sealant) to stop air from fleeing the tire.
-In the end it worked quite good but on a daily basis I rather use inner tubes with that tire (maybe different and wider rim will work better).
-So to do my test I based on tubed setup and I run all the test with 30 psi air pressure.
+In the end, it worked quite good but on a daily basis, I rather use inner tubes with that tire (maybe different and wider rim will work better).
+So to do my test I based on tubed setup and I run all the tests with 30 psi air pressure.
 Why 30 psi?
-Based on my previous tests I found out that this is a optimal tire pressure.
+Based on my previous tests I found out that this is optimal tire pressure.
 You will not get a pinch flat with tubes (my first ride on Soma Cazadero tire with 20 psi air pressure resulted in an instant pinch flat) and the cornering is much more enjoyable.
-Yet 30 psi is still low enough to allow tire to flex and show its suppleness.
+Yet 30 psi is still low enough to allow the tire to flex and show its suppleness.

-Big revelation was that indeed a supple tire is indeed more comfortable.
-On the slow forest run front of the bike was generating over 10% less vibrations and the back was even better with 13,4% less vibrations.
-On the fast gravel route the difference was lower but still 6% in the front and 3,1% less vibrations in the back.
-Based on my previous test I can honestly tell that this is a significant improvement in overall comfort and for sure, apart from lowering the tire pressure to something like 30 psi, using a more supple tire is a second best thing you can do to improve overall comfort of your bike.
+The big revelation was that indeed a supple tire is indeed more comfortable.
+On the slow forest run, front of the bike was generating over 10% fewer vibrations and the back was even better with 13,4% fewer vibrations.
+On the fast gravel route, the difference was lower but still 6% in the front and 3,1% fewer vibrations in the back.
+Based on my previous test I can honestly tell that this is a significant improvement in overall comfort and for sure, apart from lowering the tire pressure to something like 30 psi, using a more supple tire is a second-best thing you can do to improve the overall comfort of your bike.
 So yes, supple tire hype is real and you should jump on the supple tire bandwagon as soon as possible 😊